Understanding Daylight Saving Time And Time Zones In Canada

 Facts about time and time zones in Canada

-- Canada is also among the few countries worldwide that does conform to the daylight saving time (DST).
+- Canada is also among the few countries worldwide that observe daylight saving time (DST).
 Under the DST, the clock is advanced an hour during the spring and an hour later during the fall.
-DST occurs in general throughout Canada except in few regions (including the majority of Saskatchewan states).
+DST occurs in general throughout Canada except in few regions (including the majority of Saskatchewan state).

 - Canada boasts of the longest coastline.
 This implies that numerous small communities are secluded to the other part of Canada.
 Such communities are most of the time forced into having to use their local time often not in synch with other regions in the country.

-- Canada is the sole world country that has time changes twice in a year in some places. and this occurs in a small territory of Quebec, 63; east of the West Sea, and comprises the towns of Blanc-Sablon and Kegaska.
+- Canada has some unique local exceptions in time changes, such as in parts of Quebec.
+One example is a small region in eastern Quebec, including the towns of Blanc-Sablon and Kegaska, which follow Atlantic Standard Time year-round instead of shifting with the rest of the Eastern Time Zone.
 The clock here goes an hour slower in the spring and autumn although it does not go back in autumn.
 This means that at some part of the year, the clock at the region is ahead by one hour compared to the rest in the Eastern time zone.

 How Many Time Zones In Canada?